[Musubibito] The official worship hall of the inner shrine with Kenichi Nagakura, a priest of Kashihara-jingu Shrine

 ※There is no cancellation fee for cancellation due to weather.

 Born in Mie Prefecture.
-After graduating from Kokugakuin University, he has been serving at Kashihara-jingu Shrine since 1985.
+After graduating from Kokugakuin University, I have been working at Kashihara-jingu Shrine since 1985.

-Currently, he is the chief of the ceremony as Negi, and is also active as a festival ceremony leader for young priests in Nara Prefecture.
+Currently, he is the director of the festival as Negi, and is also active as a leader of the festival ceremony for young Nara Prefecture priests.

 Kashihara-jingu Shrine

-The main shrine and Bunkaden of Kashihara-jingu Shrine are designated as important cultural properties of the country.
-In front of the main shrine, the shrine, the inner shrine, and the outer shrine are lined up neatly, and you are overwhelmed by its grandeur and beauty.
+The main shrine and the Bunka-den of Kashihara-jingu Shrine are designated as important cultural properties of the country.
+In front of the main shrine, the shrine, the inner shrine, and the outer shrine are lined up in order, and you are overwhelmed by its grandeur and beauty.

-On the vast grounds of about 530,000 square meters, there are forest amusement parks, lawn plazas, and Fukada Pond where water birds play, and are also popular as places to relax.
+In the vast precincts of about 530,000 square meters, there are forest amusement parks, lawn plazas, and Fukada Pond where water birds play, making it a popular place to relax.

-9:40 Visiting Hall of worship at Kashihara-jingu Shrine
+9:40 Official worship hall of worship at Kashihara-jingu Shrine

-▼Musubibito program experience 1 night and 2 days All-inclusive stay image
+▼Musubibito program experience 1 night, 2 days, all-inclusive stay image

 -